rffscghg/MimiIWG.jl/README.md

 ## Project Overview

+For an overview tutorial video on how to set up this software, click [here](https://www.youtube.com/watch?v=C2rqpHk3Rek&feature=youtu.be).

 ### Getting set up

 It is highly recommended to use the Julia package management system to download this package code rather than cloning through github.